Shreyas-S-21/github-demo/README.md

-git add . (add all the modified files) git commit -m "message" git push origin main (push local repo to github) origin-> name of the repo that we cloned, we kept it as origin. and the main branch
+git add . (add all the modified files) git commit -m "message" git push origin main (push local repo to github) origin-> name of the repo that we cloned, we kept it as origin. and the main branch git init (used for initializing git inside a folder)

+git remote add origin link (copies the repo that is of the link) this is for copying the newly created repo (ie connecting the remote to the local where in local i have contents to upload) into local machine.
+storyline is- we have made a repo inside local machine and need to push to remote. now we creatre a repo in remote , add it to local by the above command . this repo is now set as origin git remote -v (verify the remote thst has been added) git branch . see the name of the branch. git branch -M main (we need to go to main branch. when git branch if the name is other than main then this becomes useful) add and commit now do git push origin main to push the locally created new repo to remote repo git push -u origin main (for a long time it considers the origin main and pushes to origin main itself when u put the command git push) git push note :better to create repos in remote first and then clone in local